centralelyon/table-tennis-returns/README.md

     - Ranking of players based on their offensive return tendency (topspin rate),
     - Comparative analysis of playing styles and tactical preferences in service returns.

+### 4. Cluster Analysis using Elbow Method

+- **Notebook `4_elbow_method.ipynb`**
+  Advanced clustering analysis of service returns:
+    - Implementation of the elbow method to determine optimal number of clusters,
+    - Outlier detection and removal using z-score standardization,
+    - Visualization of clustering results,
+    - Statistical analysis of cluster characteristics (centers, standard deviations),

 ---

 ## Dash Application